CircuitVerse/Blog/content/posts/abhisheZade_finalreport_Gsoc21.md

 - Panstop()
 - PanEnd()

-because whether it is mouse or Touch we need to coordinate the pan.
+Because whether it is mouse or Touch we need to coordinate the pan.
 Event listeners return event objects and through this event object, we can extract the x and y coordinate of the event.
 Since we have made a common function for touch and mouse( because the same code was required ).
 We have to be  careful because if touch listeners start an event object and send coordinates of the mouse, the simulator won’t work, it will just break.
 To get over this situation I have made a new function to get the coordinates and this function will return the mouse coordinates if the mouse is enabled and touch if touch is.
 But how can this function recognize which coordinate to return?.
 The answer is simple.
 I have added a new property to the simulation area i.e touch and adjust its condition according to the situation.
 The next most crucial thing is to select the circuit elements.
 After starting the pan it was impossible  to select circuit elements.
-Xf and Xf are the hover coordinates of the mouse before the click, which was originally passed on the hover function for circuit elements.
-Here X and Y are coordinates after touchstart or mouse start ie Mouse Click or Touch on-screen on simulation area.Here added  a condition if simulationArea.touch = true instead of Xf and Yf, replacing it with X and Y.  Now we are  able to select an element and pan it on the simulator with this one modification, Also able to select wire to connect them.
+Xf and Yf are the hover coordinates of the mouse before the click, which was originally passed on the hover function for circuit elements.
+Here X and Y are coordinates after touch start or mouse start, i.e, Mouse Click or Touch on-screen on simulation area.
+Here I added the following condition: if simulationArea.touch = true, then instead of Xf and Yf, replace it with X and Y. Now we are  able to select an element and pan it on the simulator with this one modification, Also able to select wire to connect them.
 So most of the work which is around 50 percent was done.Next thing Double tap is also implemented.
-After Double tap Pinchzoom is also implemented.There is a small bug in pinch Zoom function which will resolve post GSoC.
+After Double tap, Pinch zoom is also implemented.
+There is a small bug in pinch zoom function which will be resolved post GSoC.

-Phase 2 started with redesigning UI because there is a huge difference between desktop screen Size and mobile screen size.
+Phase 2 started with redesigning UI because there is a huge difference between desktop screen size and mobile screen size.
 - Designed new menu button.
-- Redesigned Panel for Circuit ELements, Module property , Time Diagram , quick menu.
+- Redesigned Panel for Circuit Elements, Module property , Time Diagram , quick menu.
 - Add new quick tools button.
 - Designed new nav menu.
 - Implemented UI for responsive version.